Glycerin In Skincare - Why Is It There and What Does It Do?

 Products With Vegetable Glycerin

-Some popular items with glycerin are the Banish Oil.
+Some popular items with glycerin are the Banish Serum.
 It’s a vitamin c serum made with natural ingredients and stabilized with Vitamin C and E.

 The Vitamin C Creme works to brighten dark marks and it’s a lightweight moisturizer that is great for oily or combination skin types.